Discuss real problems that can be solved with tech in 8 weeks, with users you can contact for research purposes.

 Deciding the research goals

-Looking at the current prototype I came up with a list of areas that I wanted to explorer.
+Looking at the current prototype I came up with a list of areas that I wanted to explore.

 - Do we need a navigation.